nikkrichko/05_reproducible_researc/project_1/Reproducible_Research_Project_1.md

 The variables included in this dataset are:

-steps: Number of steps taking in a 5-minute interval (missing values are coded as 𝙽𝙰) </br> date: The date on which the measurement was taken in YYYY-MM-DD format </br> interval: Identifier for the 5-minute interval in which measurement was taken </br> The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.
+steps: Number of steps taking in a 5-minute interval (missing values are coded as рќ™Ѕрќ™°) </br> date: The date on which the measurement was taken in YYYY-MM-DD format </br> interval: Identifier for the 5-minute interval in which measurement was taken </br> The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.

 Loading and preprocessing the data
 ----------------------------------